I know it sounds pretty corny, right? But wait till you hear how exciting I can make it, with the help of just a few simple tweaks.

 - Keep Gelatin molds chilled at all times, except of course the time it takes to serve it and eat it.

-- 1 15-ounce can red salmon, liquid and all
+- 1 15-ounce can red salmon, or two smaller cans, liquid and all

 - 1 tablespoon unflavored gelatin, 1 tablespoon